-The whole attraction is built around and includes original thatched dwellings which were still inhabited up until 1983 by the owners family and your tour guide, Pat Doherty.
+These thatched dwellings were still inhabited up until 1983 by the owners family and one of your tour guides, Pat Doherty.

 Rather than sending our dead to a funeral home, the remains of our loved ones are kept in the home until it is time for burial.

 The custom of waking the dead has a rich history.
 Many of our familiar sayings come from the occasion and many similarities can be found in England, France and other European countries.

 In the late eighteenth century many people from the Established Church felt under threat from Irish rebels and so they set up an organisation to help protect themselves.

 Many of the display items have been donated by the people of Whiterock, Belfast.

-One of the latest additions to the Famine Village and the idea for it came from long term republican prisoner Eddie Gallagher.
+This is one of the newest additions to Doagh Famine Village and the idea for it came from long term republican prisoner Eddie Gallagher.

 It was a place with secret passage ways where the escapee could hide.
 Each room in the safe house tells part of the story of the road to peace in Northern Ireland.